bither/bither-doc/faq-English.md

 ####14.bither official server with my local wallet a relationship?
 If the server is broken it will affect me?

-bitherwallet is to the center of the purse, even bither company does not exist, unless a major Bitcoin network, incompatible protocol upgrade, and bitherwallet does not support, be likely to affect the operation of the wallet.
+bither is to the center of the purse, even bither company does not exist, unless a major Bitcoin network, incompatible protocol upgrade, and bither does not support, be likely to affect the operation of the wallet.
 Also bither is open source project, even if the company does not exist than too open-source project itself can continue to develop.
 Furthermore, please make a backup of the private key (private key is the most important), than too export the private key can be imported bitcoin-core and other wallet